 A total of 135 individuals with TBI responded to the survey, and 25 individuals with TBI were interviewed.
 98.5 percent of TBI participants completed a survey in English with the remaining surveys completed in Spanish.
 Individuals with TBI who were surveyed tended to be middle aged, with the largest proportion (24.0%) being ages 45-55 years, followed by ages 35-44 (21.6%) and ages 55-65 (20.8%).
 Over two thirds (67.8%) identified as White, and 16.3 percent identified as Hispanic.
 Half of the participants self-identified as female, two quarters as male (41.1%), 2.3 percent as transgender, and 6.2 percent as nonbinary (neither female, male, nor transgender).
 These demographics, compared with statewide TBI hospitalization and emergency department records, show that individuals with TBI who were either White, non-Hispanic, or female were overrepresented in the survey dataset.
 These differences were statistically significant.

 Most surveyed individuals with TBI were well educated, with 31.3% having a postgraduate or professional degree, 28.1% being a college graduate, and 26.6% having some college.
-Despite this high level of education, over one quarter (27.5%) of individuals with TBI were living in poverty, twice as high as the poverty rate for the general state population (11.5%).[1].
+Despite this high level of education, over one quarter (27.5%) of individuals with TBI were living in poverty, twice as high as the poverty rate for the general state population (11.5%).[18].
 Most surveyed individuals with TBI are not currently working.
-Nearly two-fifths (38.3%) were unable to work, 28.1% were unemployed, and 26.6% were employed for wages.
-Further, 24.2% were students, and 21.1% were retired.
+Nearly two-fifths (38.3%) were unable to work, 28.1% were unemployed, and only 26.6% were employed for wages.

 Caregivers of Persons with TBI